 Spring is in the air.
 All across our green and pleasant land, villages are coming to life.
 But where are the top 20 prettiest spring villages?
-From the Cotswolds to Cornwall and Suffolk to Swansea, here is our round-up.
+We reveal some of our favourite that truly blossom in spring.

 Polperro is a popular, quaint Cornish seaside village, civil parish and fishing harbour with winding streets and cute cottages.
 The village has had a colourful past as a smuggling port in the 18th century.
 The area is famous for its seafood, and there are numerous cafes and pubs, where visitors can try fresh cuisine.